ishtiaqSamdani/ASSOCIATE-CERTIFICATION/IAM.md

 - **`NotPrincipal`:** Specifies the AWS entity that the statement is not about.
 Here, it denies access if the action is performed by the role "RestrictedRole."

 - **`Description`:** A brief description of the statement's purpose for documentation purposes.

-**Trust Policies**

-- **Role Trust Policies:** Define which principal entities (accounts, users, roles, federated users) can assume the role.

-- **IAM Role:** Acts as both an identity and a resource that supports resource-based policies.

-- **Role Requirements:** Both a trust policy and an identity-based policy must be attached to an IAM role.

 **Roles**

 - **Collection of Policies:** Roles are collections of policies for AWS services.

-- **IAM Service Role:** When used with EC2, it must be stored in an instance profile.

 **Protect IAM Accounts**